aureliusenterprise/Aurelius-Atlas-helm-chart/README.md

 Persistent Volume:
 - update the value ``persistence`` to the desired properties wanted for the persistent volume.
 - deleting the PVC removes the PV deleting the data
+- When pod is deleted the data persists.

 Flink resources
 ===============